CHOYUNSIG/google_ebook_crawler/README.md

 : download ebook to JPG format each page.

 publisher.py
-: make .pdf file using JPG files.
+: make PDF file using JPG files.